-During my session, I will provide tips to help participants get started quickly using OneNote even if they are a complete beginner.
-However, I will also share more intermediate and advanced tips to make sure you get the most from this useful program.
+During my session, I will provide tips to help participants get started quickly using OneNote even if they are complete beginners.
+However, I will also share more intermediate and advanced tips to make sure everyone gets the most from this useful program.

 So, what’s next for Lizebeth Koloko-Green?
 Where would you like to be in 5 years?

 As I mentioned before, I will be starting a new EA role soon.
 I’m excited to work for a company where I can grow my career and develop new professional skills.
 To continue to seek out opportunities, to expand my knowledge through training and education, to learn new skills to support my new role as a key person in my department and a liaison to all the other teams in the organization.
 I want to be able to extend my expertise and skills and offer to help other departments using the skills and knowledge gained in my role.